AdobeDocs/experience-manager-cloud-service.en/help/forms/create-or-add-an-adaptive-form-to-aem-sites-page.md

 * **[Convert an Adaptive Form to Experience Fragment](#convert-an-adaptive-form-in-sites-page-to-an-experience-fragment):** Convert an Adaptive Form added to an AEM Sites page to an Experience Fragment for reusing the form across multiple AEM Sites pages.

+* **[Create and add forms based on approved templates to an AEM Sites page:](/help/forms/embed-adaptive-form-aem-sites.md#embed-form-using-adaptive-form-wizzard-aem-sites)** You can leverage pre-approved templates to quickly create Adaptive Forms that align with your organization's branding guidelines and design standards.
+The option is available only for Adaptive Forms created with Adaptive Forms Editor or Adaptive Forms - Embed component.

+* **[Add existing forms to an AEM Sites page:](/help/forms/embed-adaptive-form-aem-sites.md#embed-an-adaptive-form-in-sites-editor)** You can easily integrate forms that you have already created into your websites, enabling visitors to interact with them directly.
+The option is available only for Adaptive Forms created with Adaptive Forms Editor or Adaptive Forms - Embed component.

 * **Add multiple forms to an AEM Sites page or Experience Fragment:**  You can create or add multiple Adaptive Forms to an AEM Sites page to provide multiple choices to users based on their preferences and requirements.
 These can a combination of brand-new form from scratch and existing forms.

-* **Create and add forms based on approved templates to an AEM Sites page:** You can leverage pre-approved templates to quickly create Adaptive Forms that align with your organization's branding guidelines and design standards.
-The option is available only for Adaptive Forms created with Adaptive Forms Editor or Adaptive Forms - Embed component.

-* **Add existing forms to an AEM Sites page:** You can easily integrate forms that you have already created into your websites, enabling visitors to interact with them directly.
-The option is available only for Adaptive Forms created with Adaptive Forms Editor or Adaptive Forms - Embed component.
+You can use the **[!UICONTROL Adaptive Form Container]** component multiple times to add Adaptive Forms in an AEM Sites page.
+You can use the **[!UICONTROL Adaptive Forms - Embed]** component multiple times in an AEM Sites page, only if **[!UICONTROL Form covers entire width of the frame]** option is selected.
+In case the **[!UICONTROL Form covers entire width of the frame]** option is not checked, AEM Sites page supports only one Adaptive Form to exist without an iframe.
+To add more Adaptive Forms using  the **[!UICONTROL Adaptive Forms - Embed]** component, select **[!UICONTROL Form covers entire width of the frame]** option.

 ## Considerations to create an Adaptive Form in AEM Sites page or AEM Experience Fragment {#consideration}